Strategy for Success Session (Medical Students and Residency Applicants)

 Having served on residency selection committees at two top-20 medical schools, I have extensive experience evaluating the credentials, achievements, and applications of residency applicants.
 I would be delighted to partner with you to identify the factors that are preventing you from reaching your goals.
 Once these are identified, I will work with you to develop a detailed strategy to overcome these factors or barriers.

 You've worked hard to reach this point.
 And now, a thoughtful, detailed, and specific plan is what you deserve to advance your career.
 If you're ready to proceed, sign up for the Strategy for Success Session below.
-If you require more information, let's talk.
-Contact us to schedule a free consultation.

 How It Works